MicrosoftDocs/power-automate-docs/articles/limits-and-config.md

 ### IP address

-The IP address of requests from flows depends on the region that the [environment](environments-overview-admin.md) that contains the flow is in.
+The IP address from which flow requests are sent depends on the [region](./regions-overview.md) where the [environment](environments-overview-admin.md) that contains the flow is located.
 We don't currently publish FQDNs available for flow scenarios.

 #### Logic App Service
-Calls made from a flow directly go through the Azure Logic App service.
-Some examples of these include HTTP or HTTP + OpenAPI.
-These will come from the following IP addresses:
+Calls made from a flow go directly through the Azure Logic App service.
+Some examples of these calls include HTTP or HTTP + OpenAPI.
+These calls come come from the following IP addresses:

 |Region|Outbound IP|
 |-----|----|